YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 The metric we are using to evaluate our model is the F-1 score.
 We believe the F-1 score is the optimal metric for us for the following reasons:

 1. **Unbalanced Data:** Our dataset is unbalanced.
-Out of all 233,867 rows, only 26,100 rows, around 10%, evaluate to `True` for `is_kid`.
+Out of all 233,867 rows, only 26,100 rows, around 10%, evaluate to `True` for `'is_kid'`.
 This imbalance makes accuracy an unsuitable evaluation metric for our model, as it could be misleading.

 2. **Precision and Recall:** Both variety and healthiness are important in building good eating habits for children.
 Therefore, we care about both the precision and recall levels of our model.
 The F-1 score, which is the harmonic mean of precision and recall, provides a balanced measure of these two metrics, ensuring our model gives the best prediction of a large variety of actually healthy recipes that are suitable for preparing for kids.